junxit/us-congress-bills-110/metadata.md

 - 2007-05-17 — The previous question was ordered pursuant to the rule. (consideration: CR H5351)
 - 2007-05-17 — The title of the measure was amended.
 Agreed to without objection.
 - 2007-05-17 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2007-06-04 — Received in the Senate.
+- 2007-06-05 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 189.